A vegan diet, or veganism, tends to omit animal products for ethical, health, or environmental reasons.

 You can also choose from the ever-growing selection of ready-made vegan products, including vegan meats, vegan cheeses, and vegan desserts.

 Just keep in mind that these may be highly processed.
 So while they are fine to eat in moderation, they should not make up the bulk of a healthy vegan diet.

 Vegans avoid all foods of animal origin.
 These include:

-Vegans are individuals who choose to avoid consuming animal products for either ethical, health or environmental reasons -- or a combination of the three.
+Vegans tend to avoid animal products for ethical, health, or environmental reasons or a combination of the three.

-Instead, they eat various different plant foods, including fruits, vegetables, whole grains, legumes, nuts, seeds and products made from these foods.
+On a vegan diet, you’ll likely find yourself replacing meat, eggs, and dairy with an abundance of plant foods, including fruits, vegetables, whole grains, legumes, nuts, seeds, and fortified products made from these foods.

 Transitioning to a vegan diet is easier than most people think.
 That said, it does require a little additional nutrition knowledge.